caitlin-ann/gsms_capstone/README.md

 This is a data repository containing all datasets, analysis, and other miscellaneous code/artifacts used in my capstone project.

 #### Key Research Questions:
+Assuming that current humanitarian funding mechanisms perpetuate an asymmetrical power distribution among the Global North and Global South...

-⭐ ***How does data visualisations of the philanthropic response to the Afghan and Ukrainian Migration Crises help to uncover a "hiearchy of humanity, inequality of lives" present in the global philanthropy ecosystem?***
+⭐ ***How does data visualisation of the philanthropic response to the Afghan and Ukrainian Migration Crises help to uncover a "hiearchy of humanity, inequality of lives" present in the global philanthropy ecosystem?***

-⭐ ***Do current humanitarian funding mechanisms perpetuate an asymmetrical power distribution among the Global North vs. Global South, and to what extent?***
+⭐ ***To what extent does the online crowdfunding platform serve as a channel for diaspora philanthropy to help provide a solution to humanitarian funding gaps?***

 #### Data Sources
 - [Global Giving](https://www.globalgiving.org/)